LouisVanslembrouck/Python-Projects/README.md

 # Description

+Python GUI Tool to retrieve files based on a input .txt file from multiple hosts and storing them in a central directory.
+Created using PyQT5 and Paramiko.

 1. An input .txt file is taken which has to be in the correct format ( Consult 'Input File' section on how to create correct input file ).
 2. An SSH session is opened to the host